RVirmoors/rvirmoors.github.io/_posts/2021-01-04-realtime-stylegan.md

 title: controlling StyleGAN in real time
 ---

+*(update Dec 2022) I've updated the below to PyTorch/SG3 for a workshop, slides are [here](https://rvirmoors.github.io/ccia/slides/stylegan-workshop).*

 Most applications of GANs turn up as exported images or videos.
 Turns out though, it's not that difficult to run inference in (almost) real time, as part of a reactive system.
 This is how I did it.